NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/SlicerVR/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Update SlicerVR CMake files to build with VTK9
+  2. Until a final design for supporting remote modules in VTK is decided, we will build VTKRenderingOpenVR from a separate repository
+  3. Extract the said module from VTK proper with history (JC)
+  4. Change main CMake file to use this instead of the VTK remote module approach (Adam?)
+  5. Fix build issues arising from the switch to VTK9 in SlicerVR (Csaba?)
-1. Try [vtkQWidgetWidget](https://vtk.org/doc/nightly/html/classvtkQWidgetWidget.html) in SlicerVR, confirm that it now works
+3. Try [vtkQWidgetWidget](https://vtk.org/doc/nightly/html/classvtkQWidgetWidget.html) in SlicerVR, confirm that it now works (Csaba)
-1. Explore existing possibilities for using a laser pointer emanating from the controllers to control the Qt-based widget (press, click, drag&drop, etc)
+4. Explore existing possibilities for using a laser pointer emanating from the controllers to control the Qt-based widget (press, click, drag&drop, etc) (?)
-1. Add the already implemented but dormant VR-optimized widgets in the SlicerVR user interface
+5. Add the already implemented but dormant VR-optimized widgets in the SlicerVR user interface (Csaba)

 ## Progress and Next Steps